sophietheopossum/blood-of-the-chimera/README.md

 ### `sys-kernel/gentoo-sources`
 older builds of gentoo sources.
 4.16.0 is one of the few versions not to exhibit the following bug that affects certain btrfs systems without initramfs: https://bugzilla.kernel.org/show_bug.cgi?id=89721

+### `virtual/linux-sources`
+virtual package designed to accomodate almost all kernel ebuilds present in overlays

 ### `www-client/firefox`
 firefox ebuild created using the bobwya and pg_overlay ebuilds. this ebuild contains various extra use flags and extra patches designed to improve performance and give greater choice. please refer to the readme.md kept with the ebuilds for more specific detail.